flatiron-labs/book-club/the-art-of-agile-development/chapter-3-understanding-xp.md

 ### Notes on teams

 Suggested team sizes: 5 - 12 (20 with some special practices) (location 1094)

+> Location 852:
+"At the beginning of each iteration, the team meets for a series of activities: an iteration demo, a retrospective, and iteration planning."

+This sounds like the rule: if a project is going to last more than a week, there should be weekly checkins.

 Question: All team members should be full time (LocationL 1186).
 How can we do this with internal customers?